 Before registering a new company in Singapore, the company name must be reserved.
-Therefore, application to reserve your proposed company name must be filed first.
+Therefore, an application to reserve your proposed company name must be filed first.
 If the proposed company name does not conflict with any existing names and does not fall into the category of undesirable names, it should take only 10-15 minutes to get the company name approval.
-Once approved, the name will be reserved for you for 60 days from the date of name approval.
+Once approved, the name will be reserved for you for 60 days from the date of the name approval.

 Apply for company registration

 The online application to register a company can be filed after approval of the company name has been obtained.
 The following information has to be filed as part of the application: